-Risk factors associated with childhood diseasesdue to C-section delivery
+Risk factors for childhood diseases related to C-section delivery

-NB regression analysis for the status of childhood diseases reveals that the division, the level of education of the mother, wealth index and child size at birth were the main contributing factors to childhood diseasesdue to the type of delivery in MICS.
-In MICS, type of delivery, BMI, child sex and child age were the main contributing factors to childhood diseases due to type of delivery (S2 Table).
+NB regression analysis for the status of childhood diseases reveals that the division, the level of education of the mother, wealth index and child size at birth were the contributing factors to childhood diseases related to the type of delivery in MICS.
+In MICS, type of delivery, BMI, child sex and child age were the contributing factors to childhood diseases.
+(S2 Table).

-Table 4 shows the association between type of delivery and early childhood diseases when models adjusted for possible confounding factors.
-For instance, after adjusting all other factors, MICS explained that C-section delivered babies were 1.02 times (CI: 0.98–1.06) more likely to be affected by diseases and it is 1.15 times (CI: 1.05-1.27) more acute in BDHS.
-The risk of the children getting affected by diseases whose mothers aged between 15-19 years were 1.11 (CI: 0.97-1.26) more likely and aged between 20-34 years were 0.91 (CI: 0.76-1.09) less likely than those aged above years, respectively.
+Table 4 shows the association between type of delivery and early childhood diseases when models adjusted for selected confounding factors.
+For instance, after adjusting all other factors, C-section delivered babies were more likely to be affected by diseases 1.15 times (CI: 1.05-1.27) in BDHS, however, did not reach statistical significant level in MICS.
+The risk of the children getting affected by diseases whose mothers aged between 15-19 years were 1.11 times (CI: 0.97-1.26) more likely and aged between 20-34 years were 0.91 (CI: 0.76-1.09) less likely than those aged above years, respectively.
 Both MICS and BDHS explained similar conclusions, in BDHS, the mothers aged between 15-19 years were 1.05 (CI: 0.95-1.15) more likely and aged between 20-34 years were 0.91 (CI: 0.87-1.06) less likely to affected by diseases than those aged above, respectively.

 According to MICS, Childs living with her mother with secondary incomplete 0.98 (CI: 0.92–1.04), who had primary completed 0.97 (CI:0.92-1.03) or who had primary incomplete were 0.94 (CI: 0.89-0.99) times less likely associated with diseases due to types of delivery, compared to their peers living with mothers whoever not attended any school.
 In BDHS, similar to MICS, a child who belongs to mothers with an academic background is less likely to get affected by diseases compared to mothers who hadn’t any academic qualifications.
 Childs who identify as belonging to the richest family were more likely to get affected by diseases due to C-section delivery (ARR=1.08, CI 1.03–1.14) and (ARR=1.17, 95% CI 1.03-1.34) in both MICS and BDHS, respectively.